Preparing For An Earthquake A Complete Preparedness Checklist

 In a nutshell, an earthquake is inevitable.

 However, we can mitigate its effects on the family and the community with preparation.
-Japan has lovely mitigating plans which the United States can adapt accordingly.
+Japan has lovely mitigating plans that the United States can adapt accordingly.

 As a country in the Pacific Ring of Fire, its goals are not to stop earthquakes but to go with its flow.

 Always remember to put your mind above all else.
-After all, the life of our family members is essential.
+After all, the lives of our family members are essential.

 So, be sure to take all possible means to prevent the injury or death of a loved one.
 Surviving an earthquake is easy if we can learn to react accordingly.